 Children have access to forest school sessions throughout their time at the nursery and preschool, and woodwork sessions from 2-3 years old.
 These activities are carried out in small groups supervised by our trained specialists.

 Inspired by Scandinavian outdoor nurseries, practitioners from Bridgwater College in Somerset, pioneered the forest school concept in the UK in the early 1990s.
 Many early years settings and schools now use the forest school approach in their provision.

-What happens during a Forest School session?
+What happens during a forest school session?

-At the start of each session the children meet together with the Forest School leader to share what will be happening next.
-The children are then encouraged to get themselves ready for forest school by putting on their wet suits and wellies.
+At the start of each session the children meet together with the forest school leader to share what will be happening next.
+The children are then encouraged to get themselves ready for forest school by putting on their waterproofs and wellies.
 They then travel to the site on foot and spend the session exploring the site and help to prepare and give out their snack.
 The adult’s role at forest school is to notice and extend the children’s interests and fascinations.
 At certain points adults may introduce a range of small, achievable tasks, materials or games, including hunting for minibeasts, mud painting, whittling sticks, using larger tools, building shelters and collecting fire wood.
 These tasks serve to build children’s self-esteem as they experience success using new and more challenging materials.